lacabanesonique/lacabanesonique.github.io/_posts/2018-11-12-do-what-you-can-with-what-you-have-where-you-are.markdown

 ---
 layout: post
-title:  Do what you can, with what you have, where you are
+title:  Cité Rouge - Éveil Électroacoustique
 description: Bring to the table win-win survival strategies to ensure proactive domination.
 At the end of the day, going forward, a new normal that.
 Capitalize on low hanging fruit to identify a ballpark value activity to beta test.
 Override the digital divide with additional.
 date:   2020-11-12 15:01:35 +0300
-image:  '/images/03.jpg'
+image:  '/images/cite1.jpg'
 tags:   [lifestyle, travel, story]
 ---